 Article 10 provides for either confinement in secure treatment or management in the community under a SIST order, depending on the Court's dangerousness determination.
 The primary goal of SIST is to successfully manage, in the community, sex offenders who are determined to suffer from mental abnormalities that predispose them to commit sexual offenses, but who are not deemed to be dangerous enough to require civil confinement.
-Since the inception of SOMTA (April 13, 2007) through October 31, 2010, 93 individuals have been subject to a SIST order (82 at the initial adjudication), 16 of whom were ordered onto SIST during the reporting period of November 1, 2009 to October 31, 2010.
-Of the 93 individuals who have had a SIST order, approximately 60% of the individuals were simultaneously serving a parole term.
-As of the end of the reporting period, 74 individuals were under a SIST order and 19 were confined in an OMH secure treatment facility for SIST violations.
-Of the 74 respondents subject to SIST orders, 9 were in local custody, 10 were in the custody of DOCCS on parole violations and pending further proceedings for violating their SIST conditions, 2 were in the custody of OMH, 2 were in the custody of OPWDD, and 51 remained in the community.
+Since the inception of SOMTA (April 13, 2007) through October 31, 2011, 107 individuals have been subject to a SIST order (91 at the initial adjudication), 17 of whom were ordered onto SIST during the reporting period of November 1, 2010 to October 31, 2011.
+Of the 107 individuals who have had a SIST order, approximately 50% were simultaneously serving a parole term at the time of their release.
+As of the end of the reporting period, 78 individuals were under a SIST order, 26 were confined in an OMH secure treatment facility for SIST violations, 2 were released from SIST, and 1 had died while on SIST.
+Of the 78 respondents subject to SIST orders, 9 were in local custody, 11 were in the custody of DOCCS on parole violations and pending further proceedings, 1 was in the custody of OMH, 2 were in the custody of OPWDD, 54 remained in the community, and 2 were discharged from SIST.